franciellevargas/HateBR/README.md

-# HateBR - Offensive Language Dataset in Brazilian Portuguese
+# HateBR - Offensive Language and Hate Speech Dataset in Brazilian Portuguese